Allen2134/GradRate/README.md

 # GradRate
-The project investigate the factors that predict the graduation rate of college students.
+The project investigates the factors that predict the graduation rate of college students.